Notes on the Geography of Northern India: Calcutta Again (2018)

 A disused tram line (no catenary is pretty good proof) rounds the curve at the northeast corner of the square and heads into Lalbazaar, a commercial neighborhood.
 We can look that way for a minute.

 The pink building is, for some reason, called Tobacco House.
-The gun makers may or may not be in business, but odds are the answer is "yes."
-Evidence?
-The rents are high enough to discourage moribund enterprises taking up space.
 When did the split-unit air conditioners arrive?
 Good question: probably in the 1990s.

 Post all the signs you want.